Canine Chronic Ear Infections: Phoenix’s Story

-We immediately started Phoenix on an elimination diet and after three days of fasting, he began twelve weeks of just eating a hypoallergenic food.
+We immediately started Phoenix on an elimination diet.
+After three days of fasting, he began twelve weeks of just eating hypoallergenic food.

-Within weeks we noticed Phoenix chewing his paws less and around the end of the twelve weeks, we realized that we hadn’t taken him to the vet in over two months!
+Within weeks we noticed Phoenix chewing his paws less.
+And, around the end of the twelve weeks, we hadn’t taken him to the vet in over two months!

-We were then instructed to begin adding things back into his diet, leaving about three weeks between each new addition and watching for signs of allergies to return.
-We were told that if his symptoms returned to stop whatever we had added and only feed the food along with whatever had already been determined as safe for six straight weeks before trying something else.
+We were then instructed to begin adding things back into his diet.
+We left three weeks between each new addition and watched for signs of allergies to return.
+If his symptoms returned, we’d stop whatever we had added and only feed what had already been determined as safe for six straight weeks before trying something else.

 Phoenix has gluten allergy

-This process helped us to determine that Phoenix’s constant ear issues were being caused by a gluten allergy.
+This process helped us determine that a gluten allergy was causing Phoenix’s constant ear issues.

-Phoenix’s ears remained almost infection-free for about five years, only having to take him to the vet for annual check-ups and one or two infections a year – usually after swimming, a bath or rolling in the snow.
+Phoenix’s ears remained almost infection-free for about five years.
+We only had to take him to the vet for annual check-ups and one or two infections a year.
+Phoenix was more likely to get them after swimming, a bath, or rolling in the snow.

-He still got itchy ears during the summer, but by giving him Benedryl or Allegra from April until October, he never really had any major ear problems.
+He still got itchy ears during the summer.
+However, by giving him Benedryl or Allegra from April until October, he never really had any major ear problems.

 A broken tooth

-Even though she does not provide the service dog discount our previous vet offered, we were attracted by the option to have her visit the house and her knowledge surrounding a more holistic approach to veterinary care.
-We’ve actually enjoyed her service so much that we still bring the dogs to her, even after moving seven hours away.
+Even though Dr. B does not provide the service dog discount our previous vet offered, we were attracted by the option of house visits and her more holistic approach to veterinary care.
+We’ve enjoyed her service so much that we still bring the dogs to her, even after moving seven hours away.

-In April of 2009, Phoenix started his usual seasonal allergy issues and for the most part, we were able to control his ear issues with the daily dose of Allegra.
+Next April, Phoenix started his usual seasonal allergy issues.
+For the most part, we were able to control his ear issues with the daily dose of Allegra.

 The infections get out of control

-At some point though that summer, he started developing an ear infection and no matter what we did, it just wouldn’t clear up.
+However, by summer he started developing an ear infection no matter what we did, it just wouldn’t clear up.

 It would get close to resolving itself and then flare up again, leading us to look at other treatment options.
 We tried a new ear cleaner first, which seemed to help a bit, but then Dr. B suggested we try a different ear ointment from the usual Surolan we were using.

-The new medication really didn’t seem to help much so we returned to the Surolan and just did the best we could to keep his ears from getting any worse.
+The new medication didn’t seem to help much.
+So we returned to the Surolan and did the best we could to keep his ears from getting any worse.

-We were not able to get to Dr. B until after the weekend so she instructed us to start cleaning his ears daily and try to keep him from shaking his head when possible.
+We could not get to Dr. B until after the weekend.
+As a result, she instructed us to start cleaning his ears daily and keep him from shaking his head when possible.

 At the veterinarian